Secret intelligence has unusually public role in Ukraine

 In January, as Russia amassed troops near Ukraine's border, Britain's Foreign Office issued a statement alleging that Putin wanted to install a pro-Moscow regime in Ukraine.
 The UK said it was making the intelligence assessment public because of the "exceptional circumstances".

-Russia's invasion on February 24 largely silenced the doubters, and drew a unified response from NATO.
+Russia's invasion on February 24 largely silenced the doubters, and drew a unified response from Nato.
 The release of US and British intelligence is partly designed to shore up that Western unity, officials and analysts say.
 Both Biden and British Prime Minister Boris Johnson doubt Putin is serious about negotiating an end to the war and want to keep up the West's military and moral support of Ukraine.

 The impact inside Russia is hard to measure.
 The US official who spoke to the AP said the White House hopes divulging intelligence that Putin is misinformed could help prod the Russian leader to reconsider his options in Ukraine.
 But the publicity could also risk further isolating Putin or make him double down on his aim of restoring Russian prestige lost since the fall of the Soviet Union.